Supercolony-net/Open-Grants-Program/applications/openbrush.md

 * Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?

 We are only aware about one project [metis](https://github.com/patractlabs/metis).
 We partnered with them to collaborate on the ecosystem as we have the same commmon end goal.
-And as we agreed with them metis and Openbrush have slighlighly different agendas in mind and also applications, so hopefully they will compliment each other.

 * If so, how is your project different?